coincashew/coincashew/guide-how-to-build-a-haskell-stakepool-node/README.md

 There are two ways to create your `payment` and `stake` key pair.
 Pick the one that best suits your needs.

 {% hint style="danger" %}
 🔥 **Critical Operational Security Advice:** `payment` and `stake` keys must be generated and used to build transactions in an cold environment.
-In other words, your **air-gapped offline machine**.
+In other words, your **エアギャップオフラインマシン**.
 Copy `cardano-cli` binary over to your offline machine and run the CLI method or mnemonic method.
 The only steps performed online in a hot environment are those steps that require live data.
 Namely the follow type of steps:

 * querying the current slot tip
 * querying the balance of an address